DEFRA/waste-carriers-acceptance-tests/README.md

 # Capybara will attempt to find an element for a period of time, rather than
 # immediately failing because the element cannot be found.
 This defaults to 2
 # seconds but with the need to confirm emails via mailinator, we have found we
 # need to increase this time to at least 5 seconds
 max_wait_time: 5

 custom:
   accounts:
     agency_user:
       username: agency_user@example.gov.uk
-      password: Password1234
     finance_admin:
       username: finance_admin@example.gov.uk
-      password: Password1234
     finance_basic:
       username: finance_basic@example.gov.uk
-      password: Password1234
     agency_user_with_payment_refund:
       username: agency_user_with_payment_refund@example.gov.uk
-      password: Password1234
   urls:
     front_office: "http://domainundertest.gov.uk/registrations/start"
     front_office_sign_in: "http://domainundertest.gov.uk/users/sign_in?locale=en"